-We offer a compelling work environment with meaningful experiences and growth, and career-development opportunities.
+We offer a compelling work environment with meaningful experiences and growth and career-development opportunities.
 This starts with the opportunity to do challenging work and learn on the job and is supplemented by programs and continuous learning that help our team build skills to advance.
-We encourage a promote-from-within environment when internal resources permit.
 We also provide internal leadership development programs designed to prepare our high-potential team members for greater responsibility.
-Our current team of district managers and store managers have an average tenure of approximately six and four years, respectively.
-We believe internal promotions, coupled with the hiring of individuals with previous retail experience, will provide the management structure necessary to support our long-term strategic growth initiatives.

 Our Ollie's Leadership Institute ("OLI") is a program that equips field associates with the ability to advance their career.
 Each OLI participant receives an individual development plan, designed to prepare them for their next level position.
-Reflecting our belief in our "home grown" talent, OLI is our preferred source for new supervisors and team leaders.
-In 2021, over 45% of our current district team leaders were internally promoted to their position.
-Companywide, over 65% our field positions were filled by internal promotions.
 We believe our training and development programs help create a positive work environment and result in stores that operate at a high level.